AwesomeDroid-Dev/PixiGrid/README.md

-# Pixel Canvas JS
+# PixiGrid

-Pixel Canvas JS is a lightweight JavaScript library for creating pixel-based interactive applications such as drawing tools, cellular automata simulations, and grid-based games.
+PixiGrid is a lightweight JavaScript library for creating pixel-based grid interactive applications such as drawing tools, cellular automata simulations, and grid-based games.
 It provides a modular architecture with components for grid management, rendering, camera controls, and simulation engine.

 ## Features